 BEGA garden lamps Expo 58 Brussels

-Materials: Orange-red painted iron mushroom lampshades, painted white on the inside.
+Materials: Orange-red painted iron mushroom lampshades, painted white inside.
 White painted iron rods.
 Orange-red painted base.
-3 Porcelain sockets.
+3 porcelain E27 sockets.

 Height: 105 cm / 41.33”

 Electricity: 3 bulbs E27, 3 x 100 watt maximum, 110/220 volt.
 Any type of light bulb can be used, not a specific one preferred.